FRC3571/2015TestBot/README.md

 <li>Under <b>WPILib Robot Development</b> sellect <b>Robot Java Development</b></li>
 <li>Click on next->next->Accept->Finish and allow it to install<br/>
 If it asks you if you want to continue to install it from an unknown source than just click continue</li>
-<li>If you have a problem with any of this than create an issue under the issue tab and Ii will get back to you as soon as I can</li>
 </ol>
 <ol>To Import this project:
 <li>Open Eclipse</li>